kailash-manasarovar/statement/docs/timeline/2026/august.md

 - And I know it's my daughter.
 - And I get up and go to the tunnels, because I don't understand it.
 - And I start to think I was wrong about the woman in my dream being Antonio's daughter and rather she'll be mine instead.
-- And I think about how a daughter of mine could be born without my involvement, and I come up with April 2026 in Dublin when I noticed a wound on my lower abdomen and suspicious events at Beckett Locke, as well as the (unconscious) signals from Steve about it.
+- And I think about how a daughter of mine could be born without my involvement, and I come up with April 2026 in Dublin when I noticed a wound on my lower abdomen and suspicious events at Beckett Locke, as well as the (unconscious) signals from Steve about it, and match the scar from then to the one that reopened in Bali.
 - And then all the signals from the Jews in Jerusalem the September and May before start to make a more horrible sense.
 - So I thought the Americans must have set them up to take the blame if anyone ever found out - [*Project Jonathan*](july.md#the-psychological-torture-begins) as they had repeated in Bali.
 - And from here I started thinking about Sullivan, and how the Americans had blamed Israel for Lockerbie too.